redis/redis-doc/topics/notifications.md

 If no command targets the key constantly, and there are many keys with a TTL associated, there can be a significant delay between the time the key time to live drops to zero, and the time the `expired` event is generated.

-Basically `expired` events **are generated when the Redis server deletes the key** and not when the time to live theorically reaches the value of zero.
+Basically `expired` events **are generated when the Redis server deletes the key** and not when the time to live theoretically reaches the value of zero.